Battle of Narva (1700): Background

 During the 17th century, Russia was less advanced technologically than the rest of Europe, a condition which extended to its armed forces.
-Despite this shortcoming, Peter the Great of Russia was keen to get "an adequate opening to the Baltic" by conquering parts of Sweden's Baltic provinces Russia lost during the Time of Troubles.
+Despite this shortcoming, Peter the Great of Russia was keen to get "an adequate opening to the Baltic" by conquering parts of Sweden's Baltic provinces that Russia had lost during the Time of Troubles.
 However, there was a problem: while most states' armies of the time consisted of poorly trained militia and small contingents of mercenaries, Sweden had a professional army, one of the largest and most disciplined of northern Europe.

-The new Russian tsar, Peter I, would drastically modernize Russia in the coming years, but the army with which he traveled in 1700 was still poorly drilled.
+Peter the Great would drastically modernize Russia in the coming years, but the army with which he traveled in 1700 was still poorly drilled.
 Preparing for war, he decided to form 31 new regiments.
-At the same time, in the spring of 1700, a revision of the officer corps was made whereby the majority of officers were sent into retirement or to garrison units where they were to serve without pay.
+At the same time, in the spring of 1700, a revision of the officer corps was made whereby most officers were sent into retirement or to garrison units to serve without pay.
 A catastrophic shortage of command personnel (up to 70% at the company level) resulted.
-The vacancies were filled with young Moscow noblemen who had neither the experience of command, nor the experience of service in the infantry, nor regular military training—their traditional places were elite irregular cavalry or court service.
-Serious problems were also with non-commissioned officers—they were not veteran soldiers, but elected from new recruits.
+The vacancies were filled with young Moscow noblemen who had neither the experience of command nor the experience of service in the infantry nor regular military training—their traditional places were elite irregular cavalry or court service.
+Non-commissioned officers also experienced serious problems—they were not veteran soldiers but were elected from recruits.

 Prelude

 Russia made a military alliance with Frederick IV, King of Denmark–Norway; and Augustus the Strong, King of Poland–Lithuania and elector of Saxony, to wage war against Sweden whereupon three countries attacked Sweden from different directions.
 The Danish and Saxon armies acted indecisively, bounding themselves to unsuccessful sieges of fortresses.
 The Polish-Lithuanian Commonwealth refused to support its king, and Russia waited for a peace treaty with the Ottoman Empire to transfer its struggle from south to north.

 Charles XII, assisted by the Royal Navy and the Dutch Navy, first landed in Humlebæk north of Copenhagen and forced Denmark-Norway to leave the alliance in August 1700 (until 1709).
-He then moved part of the Swedish army across the Baltic Sea to Estonia where it was joined by Estonian and Finnish regiments of the Swedish army.
+He then moved part of the Swedish army across the Baltic Sea to Estonia, where Estonian and Finnish regiments of the Swedish army joined it.

 During November, Russian troops surrounded the city of Narva in Estonia (part of the Swedish Empire at the time), attempting to secure its surrender via siege.
-A Saxon-Polish army commanded by August II and Steinau was outside Riga in Swedish Livonia.
-The Saxon-Polish army, however, had gone into winter camp south of the river Daugava so Charles XII decided to deal with the more immediate Russian threat against Narva, which was under siege by Peter's forces.
+August II commanded a Saxon-Polish army, and Steinau was outside Riga in Swedish Livonia.
+The Saxon-Polish army, however, had gone into winter camp south of the river Daugava.
+Hence, Charles XII decided to deal with the more immediate Russian threat against Narva, which was under siege by Peter's forces.